swap1789/vaccinenotifier/README.md

 - support for multiple pincodes
 - get a notification via email
 - support to add multiple email ids
+- get notification on your machine as soon email is triggered
 - templating to customize the email content